ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 * Workload Identity Token

-An authentication token that contains a workload identifier used for service to service authentication.
+A token that contains a workload identifier used for service to service authentication.
 The token is bound to a cryptographic key and requires that the presenter provide proof of possession of the secret key material.
 This token is further defined in {{?I-D.ietf-wimse-s2s-protocol}}

 # Architecture